yandiwu/MovieDatabase/README.md

 # Movie Database
 An analysis of IMDb Top 400 movies.
-A Tableau dashboard with summary of the results can be found [here](<https://public.tableau.com/app/profile/yandi.wu/viz/factsheet_16746166550030/Dashboard1?publish=yes>), and the raw file is also available.

 ## Dataset